TuanVy-dot/overload/README.md

 A simple (really simple) function overloading implementation for python

-Errors may still exist.
-Only supports positional arguments (for now)

 ## CHANGELOGS:
 - 1.1.0
-    - Support keywords arguments
+    - Support keywords arguments (kind of)
     - Add a markdown documentation

 ## Usage: